NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: Generative AI tools

 We used large language models (LLMs) to assist three components of this work.
 First, LLMs were used in benchmark dataset generation to draft candidate texts and speech captions, which were then reviewed, filtered, and finalized by the authors.
-Second, LLMs were used to support evaluation TTS systems through LLM-based judging.
+Second, LLMs were used as judges to support the evaluation of speech generation systems.
 Third, LLMs were used for limited grammar checking and polishing.
 The tools used in this study include OpenAI ChatGPT and Google Gemini.